forcedotcom/sfdx-jenkins-org/README.md

 5) Set up a JWT-based auth flow for the target orgs that you want to deploy to.
 This step creates a `server.key` file that is used in subsequent steps.
 (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm)

-6) Confirm that you can perform a JWT-based auth to the target orgs: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username>`
+6) Confirm that you can perform a JWT-based auth to the target orgs: `sfdx auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username>`

    **Note:** For more info on setting up JWT-based auth, see [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm) in the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).